nwelchr/moving-on/README.md

 - Obstacles:
     - Poison: Vats of poison as well as flying and falling poison that can only be traversed by certain characters
     - Water: Bodies of water that players must traverse to get to their goal
+    - Switches: Certain obstacles (such as wall height) may block all characters from passing.
+Switches will be used as "solo missions" that only certain characters can reach to eliminate obstacles for the others.
 - Special Features:
     - Gravity: While most of the game will operate under normal physics mechanics, certain areas of the game may trigger gravity to reverse or otherwise change.